georgkislinger/LEGO_ATUM-Collector/README.md

 ### 1. Collection Program
 - Moves tape a defined distance whenever red color is detected.
 - Adjustable parameters for movement time, delay, and overshoot.
+(See table with params)
 - Displays event count on the hub.
 Top two rows indicate ones, rows 3 and 4 indicate tens and last rows indicate hundreds.

 ### 2. Tension Program